Finding Significant Fourier Coefficients: Clarifications, Simplifications, Applications and Limitations: Applications: Cryptography

-The SFT algorithm has been used to prove results about the hardness of recovering bits of Diffie--Hellman shared secrets keys in both finite fields and elliptic curves.
-It has also been used to reprove known results on the hardness of recovering bits of the secret values in the discrete logarithm problem (DLP) and RSA problem, and to prove some reductions for the learning with errors (LWE)~\cite{LWE} and learning with rounding (LWR)~\cite{LWR} problems.
+The SFT algorithm has been used to reprove known results on the hardness of recovering bits of the secret values in the discrete logarithm problem (DLP) and RSA problem.
+It has been used to give reductions for the learning with errors (LWE)~\cite{LWE} and learning with rounding (LWR)~\cite{LWR} problems, that prove that the `search' and `decision' problems are equivalently hard even when the number of samples is fixed.
+It has also been used to prove results about the hardness of recovering bits of Diffie--Hellman shared secrets keys in both (non-prime) finite fields and elliptic curves.
 This section surveys how the SFT algorithm is used in these applications.
+In addition, we explain the specific model for which the Diffie--Hellman results hold, and clarify that the question whether single bits of Diffie--Hellman shared keys are hardcore (in the usual model) is still open.